Looking for a home remedy for dog constipation?

 For a chronic problem due to a lack of fiber in the diet the home remedy for dog constipation is simple.

-Increase the amount of fiber in your dog consumes.
-Examples are including bran, bran biscuits, or grated vegetables in your dog’s diet.
+Increase the amount of fiber your dog consumes.
+Examples include bran, bran biscuits, or grated vegetables in your dog’s diet.

 Matted hair around the rectum